zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds:

-- Displays message indicating successful display of children list.
+- Displays a message indicating the successful display of the children list.
-- Displays directories under target path on display panel.

 </box>